EvanDiamantidis/TryHackMe/Vulnversity/README.md

 <br />

-Looks like the `/tmp/output` file was indeed created for us:
+Looks like the exploit worked and the `/tmp/output` file has indeed been created:

 ```
 www-data@vulnuniversity:/home/bill$ ls -la /tmp